Contact cylindrical surfaces and a projection of a surface around a parabolic point: Introduction

-In local differential geometry of a surface in the Euclidean three space, the Gaussian curvature and its zero set are one of the central objects.
-A point where the Gaussian curvature vanishes is usually called a {\it parabolic point}, and its collection is called a {\it parabolic set}.
 In addition to the Gaussian curvature, several geometric functions or maps on a surface show interesting behaviors around a parabolic point.
-In generic, the Gauss map has fold singularities at almost all parabolic points, and cusp singularities at discrete points on a parabolic set.
+Generically, the Gauss map has fold singularities at almost all parabolic points, and cusp singularities at discrete points on a parabolic set.
 The later points are called {\it cusps of Gauss}, and have been investigated in many literatures (cf. \cite{cuspgauss, BT2019, FH2012, FHN, IRFT, kabata}).
 Such points are also characterized by singularities of height functions, and more detailed features of parabolic points can be given by studying singularities of projections of surfaces.

 The classification of singularities appearing in the orthogonal projections of surfaces has been well studied in many literatures (cf. \cite{cuspgauss, BT2019, shuheihonda, IRFT, kabata, whitney}) in the context of $\A$-equivalence.
 On the other hand, it is still not clear how such singularities of the orthogonal projections are characterized in other geometrical terms.
 For example, for a generic surface, a {\it gulls singularity} of the orthogonal projection corresponds to a cusp of Gauss \cite{cuspgauss, BT2019}.
 However, this is not exact in general.
 Especially, whether the orthogonal projection has a gulls singularity is determined by the $5$-jet of the surface-germ; while whether the point is a cusp of Gauss is determined by just the $4$-jet of the surface-germ.